-The minimum roof slope on which Certi-label shakes are recommended is 4:12 and for Certi-label shingles, 3:12.
-It is possible, however, to apply Certi-label shakes or shingles successfully to solid sheathed roofs of lower slope providing a special method of application is followed (such as Figure 7), however shingles must be applied at a reduced exposure (page 20).
+The minimum roof slope on which Certi-label® shakes are recommended is 4:12 and for Certi-label® shingles, 3:12.
+It is possible, however, to apply Certi-label® shakes or shingles to solid sheathed roofs of low slope between 3:12 and 4:12.
+Certi-Last® pressure-impregnated preservative-treated shakes or shingles are recommended in low slope installations.
+Shingles must be applied at a reduced exposure.
 Never interlay shingles with felt.
-The prescribed method provides a double roof on which the Certilabel shakes or shingles are applied to a lattice-like framework embedded in a bituminous surface coating.
+The prescribed method provides a double roof on which the Certi-label® shakes or shingles are applied to a lattice-like framework embedded in a bituminous surface coating.

 A hot mop or similar approved membrane should be applied over the roof deck.
-Consult your local building official for approved products in your area.
+Consult your local building code official for approved products in your area.
 With the final hot-mop application 2 x 4 spacers of Western Red Cedar or preservative treated lumber are embedded in the bituminous coating.
 These spacers are installed over the rafters and extend from eave to ridge.
-Check with your local building official for their preference in your area.
+Check with your local building code official for their preference in your area.

-Next, 1 x 4 or 1 x 6 nailing strips, spaced according to the weather exposure selected for the Certi-label shakes or shingles, should be nailed across the spacers to form a lattice-like nailing base.
+Next, 1 x 4 or 1 x 6 nailing strips, spaced according to the weather exposure selected for the Certi-label® shakes or shingles, should be nailed across the spacers to form a lattice-like nailing base.
 For example, if 24" shakes are to be installed at a weather exposure of 10", the nailing strips would also be spaced at 10" on centers.
 When 1 x 4 spaced sheathing is installed at 10" on center, additional 1 x 4 boards must be installed.

-Finally, the Certi-label shakes or shingles are applied in the normal manner with a starter course at the eave and felt interlay between each course of shakes (Figure 7).
+Finally, the Certi-label® shakes or shingles are applied in the normal manner with a starter course at the eave and felt interlay between each course of shakes (Figure 7).